andrew/ultimate-awesome/README.md

 - [machine_learning_awesome_zh](https://github.com/clonn/machine_learning_awesome_zh) - Deep learning and machine learning.
 - [awesome-browser-hdr](https://github.com/cmahnke/awesome-browser-hdr) - A List of Tools for browser HDR.
 - [awesome-ai-coding-assistants-playbook](https://github.com/codandotv/awesome-ai-coding-assistants-playbook) - A centralized map of references for configuring AI coding assistants — skills, instructions, prompts, agents, rules and SDD tools.
-- [fucking-awesome-readme](https://github.com/Correia-jpv/fucking-awesome-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝 With repository stars⭐ and forks🍴.
 - [awesome-open-synth](https://github.com/detroitsynth/awesome-open-synth) - An awesome list of open source audio routing, synthesis, and related libraries in a variety of languages.
 - [awesome-startup-deals](https://github.com/dobroslavradosavljevic/awesome-startup-deals) - A curated list of awesome deals, discounts, and offers for startups and entrepreneurs.
 - [awesome-generative-ai](https://github.com/donvito/awesome-generative-ai) - Generative AI tools and documentation which you can find useful for learning, exploring, and experimenting.